Skip to content

 logits = jax.vmap(lambda x: jnp.where(jnp.all(x > 0), 0, -jnp.inf))(particles)

-resampled_indices = resampling.multinomial.resampling(resampling_key, logits, 100)
+resampled_indices, _, resampled_particles = resampling.multinomial.resampling(resampling_key, logits, particles, 100)

 Or for conditional resampling: